 Who has the cheapest state minimum auto insurance for seniors in Iowa?

-According to our data, Progressive offers the cheapest state minimum auto insurance for seniors in Iowa at about $178 a year, on average.
-State Farm and Auto-Owners also scored high when it comes to cheap state minimum insurance coverage for seniors in Iowa.
+Our data show that Progressive provides the cheapest state minimum auto insurance for seniors in Iowa, at around $178 per year.
+State Farm and Auto-Owners also rank highly for affordable state minimum coverage for seniors in Iowa.

 Which companies offer the cheapest liability car insurance for seniors in Iowa?

-Progressive has the cheapest liability car insurance coverage for senior drivers in Iowa at an average annual premium of $243.
-State Farm and IMT Insurance also offer cheap liability insurance rates to seniors in Iowa, based on CarInsurance.com data analysis.
+Progressive offers the cheapest liability car insurance for senior drivers in Iowa, with an average annual premium of $243.
+According to a CarInsurance.com data analysis, State Farm and IMT Insurance also provide cheap liability insurance for seniors in Iowa.

 Does State Farm offer a senior discount in Iowa?

-State Farm does not currently offer a senior discount in Iowa, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Iowa, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line

-Travelers offers the cheapest car insurance quotes for senior drivers in Iowa for a full coverage policy, based on a CarInsurance.com analysis.
+A CarInsurance.com analysis found that Travelers provides the cheapest full-coverage car insurance quotes for senior drivers in Iowa.

 Check out how to shop for car insurance for seniors